Four-dimensional Einstein manifolds with Heisenberg symmetry: Solutions

 When $\frac{1}{2}<\sigma <1$, we have $\frac{\rho}{c}>0$, while when $-1<\sigma< \frac{1}{2}$, we have $\frac{\rho}{c}<-2$.
 This is consistent with the fact that the one-loop deformed universal hypermultiplet metric is complete over the domain $\frac{\rho}{c}>0$ and incomplete over the domain $\frac{\rho}{c}<-2$.

 \end{rem}

 In principle, for arbitrary values of $K$, the constraint \eqref{eq:flowlines} allows us to write $\lambda$ as an implicit function of $\mu$, which can then be used to turn \eqref{secondprime:eq} into a separable ode in $\mu$.
 However, as \eqref{eq:flowlines} amounts to a bivariate polynomial equation of degree $7$, the implicit function cannot be expected to have a closed form in terms of radicals.
-Nevertheless, it is possible to make conclusions about the completeness of the solutions.
+Nevertheless, it is possible to make conclusions about the completeness of the solutions, as in the next theorem.
+From Section \ref{Ricci-flat:sec} and Myer's theorem we know that the Einstein constant $\Lambda$ of any complete solution of the Einstein equations \eqref{firstprime:eq}-\eqref{thirdprime:eq} is necessarily negative.
+So we may as well assume $\Lambda = -6$.

 \begin{thm} The complex hyperbolic metric \eqref{cxhyp:eq} of constant holomorphic sectional curvature $-4$ and the one-loop deformed universal hypermultiplet metric with $\frac{\rho}{c}>0$ are the only complete solutions of the Einstein equations \eqref{firstprime:eq}-\eqref{thirdprime:eq} for $\Lambda = -6$. \end{thm} \begin{proof} Suppose we have a complete solution $(\lambda(t), \mu(t))$ of \eqref{firstprime:eq}-\eqref{thirdprime:eq}.
 The solution is either bounded in both the limits $t\rightarrow \pm\infty$ or unbounded in at least one.